awbla/awbla-student-workflow/content/2-photography.md

 ## Photography

-### Important terminology
-          LV mode
-          main dial
-          sub-command dial
-          WB
-          multi-selector

 {% capture text %}**Before you start**: Refer to page 2 in Nikon D800 Manual for "Getting to Know the Camera" to learn about the camera you are about to use.
 These pages are printed and hung by the 2D station for reference. {% endcapture %}
 {% include alert.html text=text color="danger" %}

+### Important terminology
+          All items below are highlighted on printed sheets of the manual in the photo room WB button p.
+1, #5
+          Power switch p.1, #10
+          Shutter release button (we use a remote) p.1, #11 Control panel p.
+1, #15

+          Sub-command dial p.
+2, #2
+          FN button p.
+2, #4
+          Battery slot p.
+2, #6

+          Ten-pin remote terminal p.
+3, #8

+          Main dial p.
+4, #7
+          Multi-selector p.
+4, #8
+          SD Card slot p.
+4, #9
+          LV mode p.
+4, #12
+          Zoom-out button p.
+4, #18
+          Playback button p.
+4, #23

 #### Daily camera set-up

-Insert SD card, turn on camera, make sure battery is charged, turn on **LV mode** and follow the steps below.
+Insert SD card into SD Card slot, turn on camera using the power switch, make sure battery is charged and insert it in the battery slot.

+Turn on LV mode and follow the steps below.
 These steps will need to be ***REDONE each time the camera is turned on***

 {% include figure.html img="monitorhue.jpg" alt="" caption="" width="65%" %}

+Here are the above steps in a different way:
 Looking at the camera's monitor
-- Press and hold the button indicated in the 'Adjusting Monitor Hue' image above, move arrow keys until box 2 (as indicated on the image below) is highlighted (Step 1)
+- Press and hold the Zoom-out button, move arrow keys on the multi-selector until box 2 (as indicated on the image below) is highlighted in yellow, it may already be highlighted, if it is, move to the next step
-- Keeping the same button pressed, turn the **main dial** until it shows "PRE" (turn dial left once) (Step 2)
+- Keeping the Zoom-out button pressed, turn the **main dial** until it shows "PRE" (turn dial left once)

 {% include figure.html img="cameradisplay.jpg" alt="" caption="" width="65%" %}

 Then set the correct *White Balance* (*WB*) preset (“PRE”) based on the color background you have.
 You will need to reset the *WB* every time a new background color is used.

-Looking at the LED screen/control panel
+Walk around the table so you can see the Control panel
 - Press and hold the **WB** button and scroll through the options with the **sub-command dial**

 **WB Presets**